minahonarasa/ter/readme.txt

 	- Add exceptions for non-valid string input and test them in the testing files.

 ## Docker file number 1:
-Here the first Docker file is developed.
-Herer is the Dockerfile for running main.py and to play the game only.
+This Dockerfile intended for running main.py and to play the game only.
 For running the tests, a second Docker file is used and another github repository is created (see the related readme.txt).

 	Commands to run play the game on Docker: